 Antibiotic treatment almost always works.
 You and your partner should take the medicines as directed.

-If chlamydia spreads into your uterus, it can cause scarring.
+If chlamydia spreads into your uterus and fallopian tubes, it can cause scarring.
 Scarring can make it harder for you to get pregnant.
 You can help prevent this by:

 - Finishing your antibiotics when you are treated

 - Making sure your sexual partners also take antibiotics